 - A mentoring component that enables you to become a strong teacher and leader

 - A leadership curriculum that exposes you to current leadership trends and issues

-- Opportunities to attend workshops focusing on leadership, personal finance and etiquette
+- Opportunities to attend workshops focusing on leadership and teaching

-- Assignment to serve as a mentor to a minority high school student
+- Assignment to serve as a mentor to a high school student

 To learn more, contact Dr. Jim Kamla at 503-5851 or the School of Education office at 503-5157.